anywhichway/trui/README.md

 </p>
 ```

-Change the age to greater than or equal 21 to see the message the content change.
+Set age to greater than or equal 21 to see the Access Granted message.

 ```!html
 <p id="person" style="border:1px solid black;padding:5px" data-name="Joe" data-age="21" title="Those 21 and older are eligible">